SimplyCook recipe box review

 This page was updated in March 2022.

-Pros: Convenient, fits through letterbox, long shelf life, great for trying new things
+Pros: Fits through letterbox, long shelf life, great for trying new recipes

-The recipes are customisable in that the box is just the recipe cards, pastes and seasonings you need to make the dishes.
+The recipes are customisable, because the box is just recipe cards, pastes and seasonings.
 All of the other ingredients you buy yourself from the shops and suppliers you like/have access to.
-There are optional garnishes and additional serving suggestions too should you want to customise further.
+There are optional garnishes and additional serving suggestions too, should you want to customise further.

 How many recipes do you get in one delivery?

 What is in the SimplyCook box?

 The SimplyCook box contains four recipe cards and four smaller boxes, each containing three plastic pots of ingredients.
 The ingredients include flavourful spice blends and pastes to use in the recipe.